Q. I already know I have a family history of cancer. Why should I get tested?

 A. Testing for a hereditary cancer risk helps you and your healthcare professional understand your risk so you can make the best choices for preventive care.
 Knowing your family history is an important first step, but testing can give you a more accurate picture of your risk.

-Q. Do recommend testing for everyone?
+Q. Is testing recommended for everyone?

 Q. How do I get tested?